 Why Central Oregon Is the Best Place to Stargaze in Oregon

-In fact, you might already be an astrotourist.
+Are you an astrotourist?
 On a past visit to Central Oregon, have you noticed that the stars shine extra brightly from our dark skies?
 Have you and your family stepped outside of your cozy lodging and gazed up at the Milky Way or the full moon glinting from the heavens?
-Or maybe you’ve made a special trip to the Oregon Observatory at the Sunriver Nature Center or the Hopservatory at Worthy Brewing Company.
+Or maybe you’ve made a special trip to the Hopservatory at Worthy Brewing or the Oregon Observatory at the Sunriver Nature Center.
 If so, you, my friend, are an astrotourist.

 Astrotourism, or dark sky tourism, is simply tourism that focuses on sky-related tourism activities.
 These can include stargazing, astrophotography, chasing eclipses and auroras, and visiting facilities related to astronomy, like observatories and planetariums.